 Siddhi Lakshmi Temple

-By the southeastern corner of the palace stands the attractive 17th-century Siddhi Lakshmi Temple.
-The steps up to the temple are...
+By the southeastern corner of the palace stands the attractive 17th-century stone Siddhi Lakshmi Temple.
+There was minor earthquake...

 You will be able to see the sky-high rooftop of the Nyatapola Temple long before you reach the square.
 With five storeys towering 30m...

 This is a good place to head for a rooftop beer or cocktail in the shadow of the towering Nyatapola Temple.
 It also does decent food and...